JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 is testing the device code ``source_components::calc_measurement_equation`` (which is used internally in ``WODEN`` in another kernel that calls multiple device functions, so I had to write a new kernel to test it alone.)

+The following methodology is also written up the JOSS paper (TODO link JOSS paper once it's accepted), where it's used in a sky model + array layout through to visibility end-to-end version.
+Here we directly test the fuction above.

 ``calc_measurement_equation`` calculates the phase-tracking measurement equation: